Lu3kyy/puppy-rest/README.md

 For the most part has the same spacing issues as Desktop, but some are more noticeable on Tablet

 ###### Home Page
-- Nav links (for the hamburger menu) have too much space between them
+- Nav links (for the hamburger menu) have too much space between them                       : DH (Decreased space between nav links)
 ###### Photo Page
 - Could have the photos go to 3 (or 2) columns instead of 4